It’s vital to really understand the clear differences between information governance vs. data governance.

-Simply storing information without a detailed road map for how the data can and should be used is not enough.
+Simply storing information without a detailed road map (information governance) for how the data can and should be used is not enough.
+And without a plan for what data is important and how it will be trusted (data governance), you are setting yourself up for disaster.

 - How does data benefit the entire company?